PiyushSingh0912/Divvy-bike-share-data-analysis-R/README.md

-* Cyclistic is a fictional name for the Divvy company
+* Cyclistic is a fictional name for the Divvy bikes share company
 * This is a project done in RStudio